Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Configurations of eight points lying in convex position in , lists of conics

-To determine the invariant $A \to B$, we proceed as in the following example: let $\hat A = G+$ and $\hat B = A+$.
-One has $H < CDEFG$, $CDEFH > B > CDEGH$ and $A > CDEFG$ .
-Thus, $A \to B = -2$.
-The tabulars of Figures \ref{distone}-\ref{distwo} give the values of these invariants for all of the 49 successive principal lists $L_n$, and their sum $\sigma$.
-Note that the $49$ octuples $(1\to 2, \dots, 8 \to 1)$ listed in Figures~\ref{distone}-\ref{distwo} are all different.
+The tabulars of Figures \ref{distone}-\ref{distwo} give the values of these invariants for all of the 47 successive principal lists $L_n$, and their sum $\sigma$.
+Note that the $47$ octuples $(1\to 2, \dots, 8 \to 1)$ listed in Figures~\ref{distone}-\ref{distwo} are all different.
 Furthermore, their orbits under the action of $D_8$ are also all distinct.
 Observing the tabulars allows to derive the following:

 \begin{proposition} Any list $L(1, \dots, 8)$ is determined by the octuple $(1 \to 2, 2 \to 3, \dots, 8 \to 1)$.
 Each orbit is determined by an octuple of integer numbers (ranging between $-6$ and $+6$), defined up to cyclic permutation, and reversion with change of all signs.
 The absolute value $\vert \sigma \vert$ is an invariant of the orbits, that takes all of the even values between $0$ and $8$.
-The numbers of orbits realizing $\vert \sigma \vert = 0, 2, 4, 6, 8$ are respectively: $16$, $12$, $16$, $4$ and $1$. \end{proposition}
+The numbers of orbits realizing $\vert \sigma \vert = 0, 2, 4, 6, 8$ are respectively: $14$, $12$, $16$, $4$ and $1$. \end{proposition}

 We have thus a new encoding for the lists and the orbits.